RickStrahl/MarkdownMonster/README.md

 [Markdown Monster Licensing](https://markdownmonster.west-wind.com/purchase#License)

-### Source code no longer available here
+> ### Source code no longer available here
-Due to rampant license abuse and misuse of the source code by a few bad actors, this repository no longer holds any of Markdown Monster's source code.
-The source code has moved to a private repository and access is [available by request](https://markdownmonster.west-wind.com/purchase#License).
+> Due to rampant license abuse and misuse of the source code by a few bad actors, this repository no longer holds any of Markdown Monster's source code.
+The source code has moved to a private repository and access is [available by request](https://markdownmonster.west-wind.com/purchase#License) only.
+>

-This repository serves as the GitHub information page for downloads and features, as well as for feedback on bug reports and enhancement requests in the [Issues section](https://github.com/RickStrahl/MarkdownMonster/issues).
+> This repository serves as the GitHub information page for downloads and features, as well as for feedback on bug reports and enhancement requests in the [Issues section](https://github.com/RickStrahl/MarkdownMonster/issues).
 For more general questions, you an also use our [support message board](https://support.west-wind.com?forum=Markdown+Monster) in the Markdown Monster section.

 ## Overview
 Here's what Markdown Monster looks like using the default **Dark Theme**: